dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/azure-keyvault.md

     --location "${LOCATION}"
   ```

-5. Using RBAC, assign a role to the Azure AD application that we created so it can access the Key Vault.
+5. Using RBAC, assign a role to the Azure AD application so it can access the Key Vault.
-  In this case, we're assigning the "Key Vault Crypto Officer" role, which has broad access; other more restrictive roles can be used as well, depending on your application.
+  In this case, assign the "Key Vault Crypto Officer" role, which has broad access; other more restrictive roles can be used as well, depending on your application.

   ```sh
   az role assignment create \